sloan-holzman/serverlessStack/readme.md

 ## What resources do you recommend for interested students? ##
 - I followed a great tutorial- https://serverless-stack.com/.
 But, it's very long.
 There are likely shorter, simpler ones out there.
+- As mentioned below, I haven't gotten through the full tutorial (only got up to page 131)

 ## What article or forum was most helpful to you in learning this? ##
 - here's a good article, outlining some of the pros and cons: http://www.iheavy.com/2017/04/15/top-amazon-lambda-questions-hiring-serverless-expert-interview/